Phyllis Diller: Illness and death

 By 1997, as she passed her 80th birthday, Diller began to suffer from various ailments.
 In 1999, her heart stopped during a hospital stay.
 She was fitted with a pacemaker but had a bad drug reaction and became paralyzed.
 Through physical therapy, she was able to walk again.
 Approaching age 90, Diller retired from stand-up comedy appearances.

 On July 11, 2007, USA Today reported that she had fractured her back and had to cancel an appearance on The Tonight Show, during which she had planned to celebrate her 90th birthday.
-On May 15, 2012, Diller conducted her final interview accepting the “Lifetime Achievement” award from her hometown of Lima, Ohio, as part of a panel of comedians.
+On May 15, 2012, Diller conducted her final interview accepting the "Lifetime Achievement" award from her hometown of Lima, Ohio, as part of a panel of comedians.

-Diller died at her home in the Brentwood neighborhood of Los Angeles on the morning of August 20, 2012, at the age of 95.
+Diller died at home in the Brentwood neighborhood of Los Angeles on August 20, 2012, at age 95, from heart failure.
 She was cremated, and her ashes were scattered at sea.